Woman stole over $400K from hospitalized cancer patient, report says

 MIAMI, Fla.
 (WFLA) — A Florida woman was arrested Friday in Miami-Dade County after it was reported she allegedly stole over $437,000 from a hospitalized elderly cancer patient.

-WPLG reported Ana Nunez posed as the 70-year-old patient’s daughters in order to visit her in the hospital.
-During that visit Nunez allegedly manipulated the patient into signing documents giving her power of attorney.
+WPLG reported Ana Nunez posed as the 70-year-old patient’s daughter in order to visit her in the hospital.
+During that visit, Nunez allegedly manipulated the patient into signing documents giving her power of attorney.

 According to WPLG, the patient signed over everything she owned to Nunez, including her house and bank accounts.